now2014/B2PRS/README.md

 * Test in R

-Here, we test the code with **chr21 & chr22** genotype data of 5 samples from the 1000 Genomes Project (in the `B2PRS/test-bed/` directory).
+Here, the genotype data in the `B2PRS/test-bed/` directory, which comes from the 1000 Genomes Project.

 ```R
 bed.file.pattern <- 'B2PRS/test-bed/1kg-eur-chr@.bed' # @ is replaced by chromosome number